 Aimhigher Mentor Application Form

-Mentors are matched to learners on the basis of gender, ethnicity, and academic and social interests, so that they have more of a chance of acting as a successful role model.
-One-to-one and group meetings are held at the school/college on a weekly basis and last approximately one hour.
-If a face-to-face meeting is not possible, an e-mentoring session may take place.
-The arrangement is for at least one academic year and mentors are encouraged to empower learners, so that they can go on to achieve independently at the end of the process.
+One-to-one or group meetings are held at the school/college on a weekly basis and last approximately one hour.
+If face-to-face mentoring is not possible, virtual mentoring may take place.
+The arrangement is for 12 weeks (excluding school holidays).
+Mentors are encouraged to empower learners, so that they can go on to achieve independently at the end of the process.

-The application deadline for this role is now closed.
+The application deadline for this role is Monday September 27

 Birmingham City University is committed to safeguarding your personal data.
 Whenever you provide such information we are legally obliged to use your information in line with all applicable laws concerning the protection of personal information including the General Data Protection Regulation 2018.